PSC API Keys are used to authenticate API access. Users can view API Key settings within the PSC Console under Settings > API Keys.

-Currently there are three types of API keys available in the connectors page.
+Currently there are three types of API keys available in the API Keys page.
 Each key type provides different access levels to API routes:

 APIkey type: provides access to all APIs except for the Notifications API and the Live Response API